Like most of the vexing questions I post on this blog, my answer to “Should writers do their own editing?” is both YES and NO.

 - Good editing is expensive and can be hard to afford.
 This is because it’s time-consuming and requires a lot of skill.
 Check out Why are book editors so expensive? for more detail on exactly how long it can take, plus other complicating factors.

 - I would never recommend anybody jeopardise their family’s food and shelter for the sake of an edit.
 I don’t spend more on my own self-publishing than I can afford to lose.
-Perhaps I’ll finance it by driving a thirteen-year-old car and going without a big holiday, but I won’t use money that should be reserved for basics of life.
+Maybe I finance it by driving an elderly car, wearing clothes forever, and going without a big holiday, but I won’t use money that should be reserved for basics of life.

 - Self-publishing is not a get-rich-quick scheme, despite what you may have heard, so it’s wise not to expect to recoup the editing cost quickly.
 Some authors do get lucky, but for my own self-published books, I mentally allow myself two years to break even.
 Check out Myth #5 in 5 Publishing Myths Debunked for more about the reality of potential earnings for both self-publishing and traditional publishing.